-The scientific study of how people think about, influence, and relate to one another.
+This course addresses the scientific study of how people think about, influence, and relate to one another.
 Topics include the self, conformity, persuasion, prejudice, and interpersonal attraction.
 Data collection and analysis are part of the laboratory experience.
 Psy 100 and Psy 200 are highly recommended prior to this course.
 Cross-listed as Soc 330.